目录

 Lazily loading a library

 Deferred loading (also called lazy loading) allows a web app to load a library on demand, if and when the library is needed.
-Use deferred loading when you want to meet one or more of the following needs.
+Here are some cases when you might use deferred loading:

-• Reduce a web app's initial startup time.
+• To reduce a web app’s initial startup time.

-• Perform A/B testing—trying out alternative implementations of an algorithm, for example.
+• To perform A/B testing—trying out alternative implementations of an algorithm, for example.

-• Load rarely used functionality, such as optional screens and dialogs.
+• To load rarely used functionality, such as optional screens and dialogs.

-To lazily load a library, first import it using deferred as.
+To lazily load a library, you must first import it using deferred as.

 import 'package:greetings/hello.dart' deferred as hello;